-If you're doing deals, there are multitudes of action items, deadlines and deliveries involved.
-A busy agent spends time each day in getting paperwork to the right places, explaining contract items to clients, coordinating inspections, reviewing documents and more.
+Multitudes of action items, deadlines, and deliveries are involved when you're doing deals.
+A busy agent spends time each day getting paperwork to the right places, explaining contract items to clients, coordinating inspections, reviewing documents, and more.

-If you don't like detail and long laundry lists of to-do items, then find ways to streamline the process with technology or get an assistant.
-Using Evernote, I can do task lists, maintain transaction folders, and many other things, and Evernote is free.
+If you don't like detail and long laundry lists of to-do items, you can find ways to streamline the process with technology, or you can hire an assistant.
+For example, with Evernote, a free website, agents can do task lists, maintain transaction folders, and accomplish many other things to simplify their work lives.

 Working With Buyer Prospects and Clients

-Some of today's real estate websites or third party online sources provide you with an IDX search solution tied to a CRM, Customer Relationship Management system.
+Some of today's real estate websites or third-party online sources can provide you with an IDX search solution tied to a customer relationship management system.
 When a buyer registers and uses the IDX, you can see the type, price range, and areas where the buyer is searching, as well as the homes they're viewing.
-It is valuable information.

 Continuing education to keep up with laws and the market is a big part of the life of a real estate agent or broker, and many states actually require that you attend ongoing continuing education courses to maintain your license.
 These designations and certifications can add the finishing touch to your reputation...and they'll look good in your ads and internet campaigns as well.